rahulbot/Greenspace-Points/README.md

 ParkScore Calculator
 ====================

-The Trust for Public Land has developer the ParkScore process and algorithm for evaluating how well cities are meeting the need for parks.
+The Trust for Public Land has developer the [ParkScore](http://parkscore.tpl.org) process and algorithm for evaluating how well cities are meeting the need for parks.
 It did this for the biggest 40 cities in the US.
-The process is quite involved, but I saw a chance to provide an 80/20 solution that let other cities figure out their parkscore quickly.
-This Ruby library can be used to compute your own cities Parkscore, if you know all the right inputs.
+The process is quite involved, but I saw a chance to provide an 80/20 solution that let other cities figure out their ParkScore quickly.
+This Ruby library can be used to compute your own city's ParkScore, if you know all the right inputs.
 That isn't trivial.
 This of course doesn't supply all the cool analysis that TPL did to think about need areas and so on, but I think it is still a useful first step to help cities subscribe to this park-oriented way of thinking.